kittykatattack/ga/README.md

   `angle`, `distance`, `rotateSprite`, `rotatePoint`, `wait`, `randomInt`, `randomFloat`, `contain` and `outsideBounds`.
-- A fast, universal `hit` method that handles collision testing and reactions for all types of sprites.
+- A fast, universal `hit` method that handles collision testing and reactions (blocking and bounce) for all types of sprites.
 Use one collision method for
   everything: rectangles, circles, points, and arrays of sprites.
   Easy!
 - A companion suite of lightweight, low-level 2D geometric collision methods.